 We're organizing for the long term.
 Every gambling bill that hits a state or federal floor should be heard against the standard of fair treatment for bettors.
 We'll be there for each one.

 There's a bipartisan bill in the U.S. House right now โ the FAIR BET Act, H.R.
-4304, with 24 co-sponsors from both parties.
+4304, introduced by Rep. Dina Titus (D-NV-1) on July 7, 2025, with Rep. Ro Khanna (D-CA) as the lead Democratic cosponsor and 25 bipartisan cosponsors total as of April 2026.
 It does two things:

 Breaking even isn't income.
 Breaking even should mean breaking even.
 It shouldn't mean owing the federal government taxes on money that never existed.